 Most children can be a little hard to deal with, your relationship with the child requires attention and you must look into it seriously.
 This article describes some tips for being a good parent.

-You might notice that whenever you try to steal or take away any toy or candy from his hand, the kid is mostly to cry and throw tantrums.
+You might notice that whenever you try to steal or take away any toy or candy from his hand, the kid mostly cries and throw tantrums.

-Good parenting helps to foster self-reliance, kindness, cooperation.
-It also helps create and strengthen intelligent, emotional quotient, while protecting the child from the influences of negative emotions like anxiety, depression, eating disorders, etc.
+Good parenting helps to foster self-reliance, kindness, and cooperation.
+It also helps create and strengthen intelligence, and emotional quotient, while protecting the child from the influences of negative emotions like anxiety, depression, eating disorders, etc.

-Too many parents reach unconsciously in response to their child’s behavior.
+Too many parents reach out unconsciously in response to their child’s behavior.
 They don’t follow up any of their instincts, nor are they conscious of how they are reacting to the situation.
-Children should never be hit on or slapped in their bottom.
-You should stop or hold them, but not hit.
+Children should never be hit on or slapped in the bottom.
+You should stop or hold them, but not hit them.